 - 10. The LTV ratio limit shall not apply to a housing loan of which more than 50 percent is given from funds belonging to and under the responsibility of the State (servicing of loans by the bank).
 The other limitations shall not apply to housing loans issued entirely from State funds and under the responsibility of the State (servicing of loans by the bank). - 11.
 The limits set forth in Sections 5 and 6 supra (limits on payment to income ratio) shall not apply to housing loans specified in Sections 12.1 and 12.2 below. - 12.
-A banking corporation is entitled not to apply the limits set forth in Section 7 supra (limits on variable rate portion of loan) to the housing loans specified below if the ratio of total variable rate housing loans to total housing loans approved in principle during any calendar quarter does not exceed 66.66 percent (in accordance wwith Section 7 above): - 12.1 Bridge loans that have an original repayment term of up to three years; - 12.2 Loans for any purpose in a sum of up to NIS 120,000; - 12.3 Housing loans in or indexed to foreign currency that are issued to a nonresident. - 13.
+A banking corporation is entitled not to apply the limits set forth in Section 7 supra (limits on variable rate portion of loan) to the housing loans specified below if the ratio of total variable rate housing loans to total housing loans approved in principle during any calendar quarter does not exceed 66.66 percent and 33.33 percent (relating to Sections 7.1 and 7.2 supra, respectively): - 12.1 Bridge loans that have an original repayment term of up to three years; - 12.2 Loans for any purpose in a sum of up to NIS 120,000;

+- 12.3 Housing loans in or indexed to foreign currency that are issued to a nonresident. - 13.
 The limits set forth in this Directive shall not apply to housing loans issued by a banking corporation in accordance with agreements that it signed with representatives of the government, employees of the state, teaching workers, and eligible members of the defense establishment1 in a sum that does not exceed NIS 50,000.
-If there is a guarantee from the Ministry of Defense for housing loans issued by a banking corporation to eligible members of the defense establishment, and the bank holds a legal opinion confirming the posting of the guarantee under all conditions of fitness for recognition of the credit risk mitigation as stated in Directive
+If there is a guarantee from the Ministry of Defense for housing loans issued by a banking corporation to eligible members of the defense establishment, and the bank holds a legal opinion confirming the posting of the guarantee under all conditions of fitness for recognition of the credit risk mitigation as stated in Directive 203, the limits set forth in this Directive shall also not apply to loans as state even if they are for higher amounts.